Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 /// details | OVHcloud APIv6

 Every action you take in your OVHcloud Control Panel can be called with the [OVHcloud APIv6](/links/api).
 It even offers more possibilities than the graphical interface.

 The API interface is less visual than the OVHcloud Control Panel but will allow you to perform a large number of actions.
 You can manage and customise your VLAN, add interfaces to your instances, or create highly customised servers.

 You can simply access it from [our web page](/links/api) but also use it to create your PHP or Python scripts.

 This way, you can freely automate basic tasks with scripts, optimise your own functions and much more.

 You may need to retrieve various information before using some API calls because a specific input is required.

 Please refer to [this guide](/pages/manage_and_operate/api/first-steps) to get started with the OVHcloud APIv6.

+///

 /// details | OpenStack API

-Public Cloud services can be adminstrated using Linux or Windows command lines after downloading and installing OpenStack tools.
+Public Cloud services can be administrated using Linux or Windows command lines after downloading and installing OpenStack tools.

 This method requires a good knowledge of Linux or Windows to take advantage of it, but it allows you to leverage all the power of OpenStack.

-Depending on the layer you want to manage, you will need to use the Nova (compute), Neutron (network), Glance (image) or Swift (object storage) client.
+Depending on the layer you want to manage, you will need to use the Nova (compute), Neutron (network), Glance (image) or Swift (Object Storage) client.
 The latest addition to this assortment, the OpenStack client, makes it possible to manage almost all OpenStack layers directly.

 With the OpenStack API, you can also easily automate this management through your scripts.